liamwalsh1980/Milestone-Project-3/README.md

 ### Footer

 With the footer added from the base.html file, each page footer is the same.
 This is designed for consistency and styling using the Materialize CSS framework.
 I chose a bright orange colour background from my chosen pallet to separate the colours to show good styling and usage of my pallet.
 The footer includes the Copyright icon connected to FilmZone and social media icons.
 I also added links to the footer which changes depending on whether a user is logged in or not.
 If a user is logged in, they will see links for ‘Homepage’, ‘Films’, ‘Profile’ and ‘Contact Us’.
 Logged out user will see all links except for the ‘Profile’ link.
 Instead, they will see a ‘Signup’ link.
 I used an ‘if’ statement and Jinja code to achieve this.
+I decided to add a simple image of 'popcorn' to reflect on the most popular food choice when watching a film.

 >More to come - an image is to be added to the right of the links